amitevski/sf-film-locations/README.md

 SF Film Locations is a small mobile-first web application where you can search for movies filmed in san francisco.
 It also displays additional information fetched from [OMDb API](https://www.omdbapi.com) like Poster, Rating...
-In the detail view it should either display a map if enough information is available or just a list of film locations with Google Maps
+In the detail view in addition it displays a map with locations that could be geocoded with google maps API and a list of film locations with Google Maps Links.
-Links.

 (Try it)[https://sf-film-location-search.herokuapp.com]

 ## Technology Stack